enkidevs/curriculum/lua/lua-core/intro-to-lua-ii/installing-lua-ii.md

 Another option is to install a **Lua interpreter**[1] and a **text editor**[2] on your computer.

-For the interpreter, you can easily find instructions on the download page of the [official Lua website](https://www.lua.org/download.html).
+For the interpreter, you can find instructions on the download page of the [official Lua website](https://www.lua.org/download.html).

 ![lua-page](https://img.enkipro.com/64a0a79caa1509f92a7914b77d97f1b3.png)